geminiplanetimager/gpi_pipeline/documentation/installation/configuration.rst

  * Edit ``gpi-setup-windows.bat``, uncomment the two lines under windows XP fix by deleting the ``::`` in front, and commenting out the lines following that use the ``where`` command and ``ERRORLEVEL`` variable by placing ``::`` in front of them.
  Alternatively, Windows XP and older users can configure the pipeline manually: :ref:`config-manual`.

  Follow the instructions given by the installation script.
-If everything went well, proceed to the next section, :ref:`config-envvars`.
+If everything went well, you can proceed to starting up the pipeline: :ref:`first-startup`.

  If the automated setup did not work properly, you may need to install the pipeline manually: :ref:`config-manual`.